ortus-docs/wirebox-docs/wirebox_injector/injector_constructor_arguments.md

     </tr>
 </table>

 If you are using WireBox within a ColdBox application, you don't even need to do any of this, we do it for you by using some configuration data in your ColdBox configuration file or conventions.
-Please see the ColdBox application section for more information.